Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Dimension reduction with HD-MED

-\end{proof} The previous proposition states that a realization $\yv \in \Rset^M$ from an HD-ED, can also be seen as originating from a generative model with a lower-dimensional latent variable $\Xv \in \Rset^d$.
+The previous proposition states that $\yv \in \Rset^M$ from an HD-ED, can also be seen as originating from a model with a lower-dimensional latent variable $\Xv \in \Rset^d$.
 Hence, a natural alternative to the standard PCA projection, is the conditional mean $\widehat{\yv}= \mathbb{E}[\Xv | \Yv=\yv]$, that is